Free dual spaces and free Banach lattices: Preliminary computations and local reflexivity

-so $\norm[0]{\eta_E g}_{\mathcal{H}_p(E^{**},\mathbb R)}\le \norm[0]{g}_{\mathcal{H}_p(E,\mathbb R)}$ and $\eta_{E}$ is well defined and bounded.
+so $\norm[0]{\kappa_E g}_{\mathcal{H}_p(E^{**},\mathbb R)}\le \norm[0]{g}_{\mathcal{H}_p(E,\mathbb R)}$ and $\kappa_{E}$ is well defined and bounded.
 On the other hand, given a sequence $(x_i)_{i=1}^m\subset E$ we observe that

-so we can conclude that $\eta_{E}$ is an isometry.
-It can be easily checked that $\eta_{E}$ is a lattice homomorphism and that $C_{J_E}\circ \eta_{E}= I_{\mathcal{H}_p(E,\mathbb R)} $. \end{proof}
+so we can conclude that $\kappa_{E}$ is an isometry.
+It can be easily checked that $\kappa_{E}$ is a lattice homomorphism and that $C_{J_E}\circ \kappa_{E}= I_{\mathcal{H}_p(E,\mathbb R)} $. \end{proof}

 \begin{rem} Note that in general $C_{J_E}$ is not injective.
 For instance, suppose that $E$ is not reflexive.
-By the Hahn--Banach theorem there exists a non-zero functional $x^{***}\in E^{***}$ such that $x^{***}=0$ on $J_E(E)$.
+By the Hahn--Banach Theorem there exists a non-zero functional $x^{***}\in E^{***}$ such that $x^{***}=0$ on $J_E(E)$.
 Since $E^{***}$ embeds canonically into $\mathcal{H}_p(E^{**},\mathbb R)$, we can consider $C_{J_E}x^{***}=x^{***}\circ J_{E}$, which is identically zero by construction. \end{rem}

-Nevertheless, we can consider $\fbp[E^*]$ as a sublattice of $\mathcal{H}_p(E^{**},\mathbb R)$, and when restricting $C_{J_E}$ to $\fbp[E^*]$ it turns out that it is an isometric embedding.
-To prove this, we need first to recall the Principle of Local Reflexivity (cf. \cite[Theorem 6.3]{FHHMZBanachSpaceTheory}) and make a careful analysis of the approximation parameters involved in the version given next.
+Nevertheless, we can consider $\fbp[E^*]$ as a sublattice of $\mathcal{H}_p(E^{**},\mathbb R)$, and we will see in \Cref{theo: FBL of bidual embeds into bidual of FBL} that when restricting $C_{J_E}$ to $\fbp[E^*]$ it turns out that it is an isometric embedding.
+For the proof of this, we need first to recall the Principle of Local Reflexivity (cf. \cite[Theorem 6.3]{FHHMZBanachSpaceTheory}) and make a careful analysis of the approximation parameters involved in the version given next.